codeallthethingz/tbp.monty/docs/contributing/documentation.md

 Our documentation is held in Markdown files in the Monty repo under the [`/docs` folder](https://github.com/thousandbrainsproject/tbp.monty/tree/main/docs/).
 This documentation is synchronized to readme.com for viewing whenever a change is made.
 The order of sections, documents, and subdocuments is maintained by a hierarchy file called `/docs/hierarchy.md`.
 This is a fairly straightforward Markdown document that is used to tell readme how to order the categories, documents and sub-documents.

+> [!NOTE]
-> 📘 Edits to the documentation need to be submitted in the form of PRs to the Monty repository.
+> Edits to the documentation need to be submitted in the form of PRs to the Monty repository.

 # Linting